sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_31_FlipflopQuiz/Quiz01.md

 **Description**

-a) When S = 1 and R =1 the output of the circuit will retain the previous output which is considered as memory.
-So if Q was 1 will be retaining 1 and if Q (previous output) is 0 it will retain 0.

-b) When S = 1 and R =1 the output of the circuit will retain the previous output which is considered as memory.
-So if Q was 1 will be retaining 1 and if Q (previous output) is 0 it will retain 0.

-c) When S = 1 and R =1 the output of the circuit will retain the previous output which is considered as memory.
-So if Q was 1 will be retaining 1 and if Q (previous output) is 0 it will retain 0.

-d) When S = 1 and R =1 the output of the circuit will retain the previous output which is considered as memory.
+When S = 1 and R =1 the output of the circuit will retain the previous output which is considered as memory.
 So if Q was 1 will be retaining 1 and if Q (previous output) is 0 it will retain 0.

 ---
 ---